Claimants can benefit when dispute funders take an active role

 - Kate Hurford

-- Legal Counsel - Australia
+- Corporate Counsel - Australia

 In some jurisdictions around the globe, dispute funders can provide claimants with more than financial support.
 In countries such as Australia, where maintenance and champerty restrictions have largely been abolished and supportive case law has developed, and in many civil law jurisdictions in which these ancient laws never existed, some funders offer their expertise and experience in managing complex arbitration, litigation and recoveries.
 In these cases, claimants can reap the benefits of a funder’s assistance and more active role in the case.